rucool/hfradarpy/README.md

 ## Install toolbox to environment

 Now we need to install the toolbox to the conda environment.
-We can do this as follows from the root directory of the codar_processing toolbox:
+We can do this as follows from the root directory of the hfradarpy toolbox:

 `pip install .`